Pablo Hasél: Legal troubles

 In March 2018, Hasél was convicted by Spanish Special Court Audiencia Nacional in Madrid to a two-year prison sentence and a fine of €24,300 for insulting and slandering the Crown and using the King's image (for which he was ordered to pay a fine), for insulting and slandering State institutions (for which he was also ordered to pay a fine); and for the offence of glorification of terrorism, being aggravated because it was a repeat offence, for which he was sentenced to seven months imprisonment in one song lyrics and in 64 tweets.
 The song was titled Juan Carlos el Bobón, which roughly translates as Juan Carlos the Clown, a wordplay on the former king's actual name, Juan Carlos de Borbón.
 In the song, Hasél recounts the former king's numerous scandals in a chronological order.
 Many of his 64 incriminated tweets were actually about police violence and a lack of accountability in that area.
 In one of those tweets used in the court case Hasél wrote that Joseba Arregi Izagirre, a 1981 accused ETA member, was tortured to death in a Madrid prison; pointing out this fact was part of the evidence used to claim he supported terrorism.
 An appeals judge later reduced his jail term to nine months and one day because his social media remarks did "not pose a real risk" to anyone.
 This decision was ultimately upheld by the Supreme Court of Spain in May 2020; both rulings were hugely controversial rulings.

-One of the judges of the Audiencia Nacional in Madrid who sentenced Hasél was Nicolás Poveda Peña, who was an active member of the Frente de Estudiantes Sindicalistas, a student group of anti-Francoist falangists, and ran for election on the lists of the Falange Española Independiente in 1977 and 1979 – Poveda was appointed judge by the fourth turn, that is, without going through the process of competing for the position.
+One of the judges of the Spanish Special Court Audiencia Nacional in Madrid who sentenced Hasél was Nicolás Poveda Peña, who was an active member of the fascist Falange, the political movement of dictator Franco, and ran for election on the lists of the Falange Party - Poveda was appointed judge by the fourth turn, that is, without going through the process of competing for the position.

 On 28 January 2021, Hasél was ordered to voluntarily enter prison within ten days to serve the nine-month and one day sentence.
 The order was made public by the artist himself.
 On the same day the President of the European Court of Human Rights (ECHR) in Strasbourg, Róbert Ragnar Spanó, issued a warning to Spain that the Strasbourg doctrine on the rights in cases of criticism of ″public personas″ is ″clear″, quoting from two other Spanish cases where the ECHR ruled that Spanish sentences had been disproportionately harsh.
 Spanó explained that "public office holders, ministers, kings – because of the public nature of their functions – must accept wider ranges of criticism".